roguehistory/DIGH-HIST3812/content/en/week/three/instructions.md

 + Make notes in your Obsidian Vault.

 **While this isn't graded, per se**, you _will_ need this material when it comes to writing the documentation for your eventual GLAM notebook you create.
 Get in the habit of keeping careful _process_ notes.

+{{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
+So take a break.
+Close the laptop.
+Call somebody up for help.
+Find another pair of eyes to look at the problem.
+Share the url to your repo in Discord.
+I don't want to hear that you laboured heroically for 2 hours to do something.
+Jump into our social space and ask for advice.
+{{< /notice >}}